puregorill/JSC64/README.md

 <br />

 This project fulfills 2 learning goals for me personally:
-  1) To take first steps in javascript
+  1) To take first steps in javascript (I just started learning javascript a week before starting this toy compiler project)
-  2) To write a small compiler
+  2) To write a small toy compiler

 <br />